gitatmax/gitatmax/README.md

 👋 Hi there,

-Check out my repositories here or learn more on [my website, maxs.link](https://maxs.link/)!
+Explore some of my work here or learn more over on [my website, maxs.link](https://maxs.link/)!